No. 14 North Carolina beats UNC Wilmington 97-69

 UNC Wilmington: The Seahawks visit No. 25 Furman on Dec.
 15.

-North Carolina: The Tar Heels head into an exam break before hosting top-ranked and unbeaten Gonzaga on Dec.
+North Carolina: The Tar Heels host top-ranked Gonzaga on Dec.
 15 in one of the biggest nonconference games of the college basketball season.

 More AP college basketball: https://apnews.com/Collegebasketball and http://www.twitter.com/aaronbeardap